 Alchemist symbols can be mapped to Carl Jung’s analysis of the anatomy of the subconscious.
 Many of the symbols and their derivatives are signposts in Jung’s journey toward individuation.

 Jung would say that the psyche could not be understood intellectually, and only through images or symbols.
 According to Jung, it’s in this way that the symbols of alchemy are a roadmap to self-discovery.

 Partly based in The Hermetic principles (and associated with the Rosicrucian brotherhood), and with a history steeped in Hellenistic Egyptian ideology, alchemy is rich in science, tradition, culture, and mythology.
 At several junctures in the earth’s history, it took courage to be an alchemist.

-Here is a short list of some of the most notable alchemists throughout time.
-Each have a unique perspective on the principles of alchemy.
+Here is a shortlist of some of the most notable alchemists throughout time.
+Each has a unique perspective on the principles of alchemy.
 Please note that this is a partial list provided strictly to help the reader initiate their own research.
 While this list is neither comprehensive or complete, it’s a great place to start and covers a broad spectrum of alchemists from several continents and time periods.

 - Hermes Trismegistus

 - Jesus Christ (According To The Gnostics)